plumed/plumed.github.io/cite.md

 - If you use one of the indepedent PLUMED modules or some specific PLUMED features, please also cite the appropriate reference(s).
 You can find a complete list of suggested references in the PLUMED log file;

-- If you deposit your data on [PLUMED-NEST](http://www.plumed-nest.org), we invite you to add the following sentence to your manuscript: *"All the data and PLUMED input files required to reproduce the results reported in this paper can be found on PLUMED-NEST (www.plumed-nest.org), the public repository of the PLUMED consortium [1]"*.
+- If you deposit your data in [PLUMED-NEST](http://www.plumed-nest.org), we invite you to add the following sentence to your manuscript: *"All the data and PLUMED input files required to reproduce the results reported in this paper can be found on PLUMED-NEST (www.plumed-nest.org), the public repository of the PLUMED consortium [1]"*.

 **PLUMED essential bibliography**